 - Citizenship in the United States, Australia, Canada, Ireland, New Zealand, or the United Kingdom

 - 60 years of age or younger

-To make your application stronger, highlight additional qualifications, such as:
+To make your application stronger, highlight additional qualifications that are desirable but not required, such as:

 - Additional teaching certification/credentials